-In response to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Jack Henry has enhanced our lending capabilities with the specific functionality your institution needs to support Paycheck Protection Program (PPP) loans, as well as PPP loan forgiveness.
+In response to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Jack Henry has enhanced our lending capabilities with the specific functionality your institution needs to support the next round of Paycheck Protection Program (PPP) loans, as well as PPP loan Forgiveness.

-These solutions are ready to deploy and backed by Jack Henry's commitment to service.
+These solutions are backed by Jack Henry's commitment to service.

 Even though the past nine weeks have seen unprecedented levels of effort from the SBA and participating lenders, the most important work is still ahead.
 Your forgiveness strategy will be critical to the outcome of your PPP lending efforts.
 It will impact both your employees and your borrowers in the months ahead.
 So take the time to consider these four keys and make the best decision for your organization.READ ARTICLE